Gluten Free Sourdough Bread RecipeCrusty, Tangy, and Made with Whole Grain Flours

 And that pleasure is not limited to only the craft of wheated sourdough baking.
 It is entirely possible to bake a gluten free, whole grain, tasty sourdough loaf and once more enjoy the smell and taste of real fresh-baked bread.

 This gluten-free sourdough has a golden crust, a soft and tangy center, and the hearty flavor of whole grain flours.
-It is not a pale imitation of sandwich bread, and it is not built from a long list of starches and fillers.
+It is not a pale imitation of white store-bought bread, and it is not built from a long list of starches and fillers.
 This is a rustic homemade loaf, made with a gluten-free sourdough starter, and naturally fermented overnight.

 Gluten free sourdough bread